lbrito1/blog/content/posts/2021-08-20-end_of_onsites.md

 The _60 hours_ of commuting alone is more than one work week; if you factor in the actual onsite, then we're well into _two workweeks_ of effort put into a supposedly trivial interview.
 Elapsed wall time is also at least one full business week.

+Surprisingly, "onsites" are still a thing during the covid pandemic --